-Do you know… driving around Seabrook Island on a Neighborhood Electric Vehicle (NEV) requires a valid driver’s license?
+Do you know… all about driving around Seabrook Island on a Low-Speed Vehicle (LSV)?

-- Motorcycles, motorized scooters, mopeds, go-carts, motorized skateboards or similar motorized vehicles are not permitted on Seabrook Island unless authorized by SIPOA for special purposes or events on a case-by-case basis.
+- Motorcycles, motorized scooters, mopeds, go-carts, motorized skateboards or similar motorized vehicles are not permitted on Seabrook Island unless specifically authorized by SIPOA.
+The exception is class 1 pedal-assisted e-bikes.
+All other e-bikes are prohibited.

 Property owners should share this information with visitors and rental guests.